Amazing quotes from amazing people

 My own thoughts, ramblings, and quotes

-If you didn’t wake-up with the burning desire to improve the world around you, you need better goals.
+If you didn’t wake-up with the burning desire to improve the world… you need better goals.

 The easy install of today will become the gaping security hole of tomorrow.